votca/votca/papers/v2024/paper.md

 The module structure still exists in the source code.

 Additionally we have added continous integration testing through GitHub action for 50+ different compiler and operating system combinations.
 The also perform continous deployment to the GitHub Docker registry.
-And releases get rolled into all major linux distributions, HomeBrew and FreeBSD.
+And releases get rolled into all major linux distributions, HomeBrew, Spack and FreeBSD.

 ## Code Modernization

 We did a lot of code refactoring and bumped the C++ standard to 17.
 We also modernized our usage of CMake and switched to a mostly target-base scheme.
+An attempt to port our particle structure on top of Cabana [@cabana] was made, due to incompatibilties between Kokkos [@kokkos] and Eigen, we will delay this effort.

 ## Updates in VOTCA-CSG